 Crib cofferdam Constructed on land and floated into place.
 The lower portion of each cell is matched with the contour of the river bed.
 It uses rock ballast and soil to decrease seepage and sink into place, also known as “Gravity Dam”.
 It usually consists of 12’x12’ cells.
 It must be properly designed to resist lateral forces such as tipping/overturning and sliding.
 This is commonly used in deep waters where the ground is particularly hard.
 A crib is a framework of wooden horizontal & cross beams.
 This crib is open at the bottom and is filled with rock or earth.

 Difference between cofferdam and caissons

-The main difference between the caissons and cofferdams is that the caissons are permanent structure and form an integral part of the bridge or building foundation and cofferdam is a temporary structure which is removed after work completed.
+The main difference between the caissons and cofferdams is that the caissons are permanent structures and form an integral part of the bridge or building foundation and cofferdam is a temporary structure that is removed after work is completed.
 A caisson is a box-type structure to be used as a part of the foundation.
 Both caissons and cofferdams are water-tight structures used in underwater constructions or repairs of dams, piers, and bridges.
 Caissons are made of a material such as timber, steel, masonry, and reinforced concrete, etc. The caissons are of three types.